Country facts

 Yemen crisis briefing

-Yemen, located on the southern tip of the Arabian Peninsula, is plagued by widespread violence, poverty and malnutrition, amounting to one of the world's most severe humanitarian crises.
+Yemen, located on the southern tip of the Arabian Peninsula, is plagued by war, poverty, malnutrition and cholera, amounting to one of the world's most severe humanitarian crises.
 The IRC provides lifesaving assistance and emergency aid.

 What caused the current crisis in Yemen?

-In 2015, Saudi Arabia and its allies began a military intervention in Yemen as part of an effort to unseat the rebel Houthis and restore former President Abdu Rabbu Mansour Hadi to power.
-More than 7,000 people have been killed and 2.7 million uprooted as a result of this conflict, according to the U.N.
+In 2015, Saudi Arabia and its allies began a military intervention in Yemen as part of an effort to unseat the Ansar Allah movement (often called the Houthis) and restore former President Abdu Rabbu Mansour Hadi to power.
+It's estimated that 100,000 people in Yemen have been killed since early 2016, including 18,500 civilians killed by airstrikes.
+3.6 million have been internally displaced as a result of this conflict.

-Even before the current crisis, Yemen’s malnutrition rate ranked as one of the world’s worst, and more than half of its population lacks access to drinking water.
-Yemen was also battered by its first-ever tropical cyclone in November 2015.
+Even before the current crisis, Yemen’s malnutrition rate ranked as one of the world’s worst, and more than half of its population lacked access to drinking water.
+Violence and discrimination against women and girls has dramatically increased.

 There have been several failed attempts to halt this conflict and safely provide aid to those in need.
 Yemen remains the Arab world’s poorest country.